GabriStucchi/Spicer/README.md

 <img src="https://user-images.githubusercontent.com/57997005/92218168-fcaf2d80-ee98-11ea-97f8-37b02cdb112b.png" alt="Spicer Bar" width="1200"/>
 </p>

-Open the spicer menu by clicking on the window on the bottom:
+Open the Spicer menu by clicking on the window on the bottom:
 1 Change the bpm.
 2 Insert the tonality.
 3 Change the piano sound.